Now that you created your New York nonprofit, let’s discuss how your New York nonprofit can apply for state and federal tax exemption.

 For the federal government, you will need to complete and file IRS Form 1023, which is a long and detailed form that asks for extensive information about your New York nonprofit’s organization, history, finances, structure, governance policies, operations and more.
-The IRS Form 1023 should be accompanied by appropriate supporting documents that your attorney will request that you produce.
+The IRS Form 1023 should be accompanied by appropriate supporting documents that your NY attorney will request that you produce.

 Smaller New York nonprofits may be eligible for the streamlined and simpler IRS Form 1023-EZ that can be submitted online if your New York nonprofit’s annual gross receipts are less than $50,000 and total assets are less than $250,000.
-Your attorney will know which IRS form best suits your New York nonprofit.
+Your attorney should know which IRS form best suits your New York nonprofit.

 After submission of your completed application, the IRS may send you a letter asking for clarification of certain issues before issuing a determination letter.
 This letter often includes a deadline by which you must respond.
 This letter is a serious matter and must be handled promptly – an inaccurate, untimely or inappropriate response may jeopardize your application!